MatthiasLapierre/Kards-iOS/README.md

 ## Development

 __Kards__ runs on iOS 14.0 and greater.
-It uses SwiftUI and Combine extensively.
+It uses SwiftUI,  Combine and GraphQL extensively.